 OPKs can also predict ovulation.
-An OPK tests for a woman's level of luteinizing hormone (LH) which rises to higher level just before ovulation.
+An OPK test for a woman's level of luteinizing hormone (LH) which rises to a higher level just before ovulation.
 If you take an OPK every day starting 5-6 days before suspected ovulation than ovulation usually happens within 12-34 hours after the test first becomes positive.

 These tests work by detecting saliva ferning.
-An increase in the hormone oestrogen leading up to ovulation increases the salt content of saliva.
-This can be detected under microscope by the way saliva crystallizes when it dries.
+An increase in estrogen leading up to ovulation increases the salt content of saliva.
+This can be detected under a microscope by the way saliva crystallizes when it dries.
 When the salt content is high, the saliva dries in a fern pattern.
 In the 3-4 days leading up to ovulation salivary ferning is visible and also for a couple of days after ovulation.
 When you are not in the fertile window the saliva dries in shapeless blobs.

 This test involves an initial outlay to buy a mini-microscope to enable you to see these changes.
 Once you've got this vital bit of equipment, this method of ovulation testing is relatively inexpensive as the microscope can be used again and again.
 However, it isn't the best method of ovulation detection.
 A review of different home-use methods of predicting ovulation concluded that salivary ferning was not as accurate as LH ovulation predictor kits.